-The truly ambitious, particularly in the field of residential redevelopment, recognize the importance of an efficient business model.
+The truly ambitious, particularly in residential redevelopment, recognize the importance of an efficient business model.
 Establishing a proven system, a plan if you will, has the potential to propel any business to the forefront of its respective industry.
 Accordingly, both monetary gains and personal development may exponentially increase in the presence of a well-devised strategy.
-The importance of real estate exit strategies is, therefore, never to be underestimated.
+The importance of knowing your real estate exit strategies is, therefore, never to be underestimated.

 Those who take the time to familiarize themselves with the intricacies of each procedure may be rewarded accordingly.
 Conversely, those who neglect to acknowledge the benefits of an appropriate real estate exit strategy may be voided of the opportunity to achieve relevance in their industry.
 In the words of Alan Lakein, “Failing to plan is planning to fail.”

 Ultimately, it is up to the individual investor to determine their success, relative to their peers.
-However, implementing a well-devised real estate investment strategy will surely give anyone a significant advantage over their competitors.
+However, implementing one of several well-devised real estate exit strategies will surely give anyone a significant advantage over their competitors.

-Real estate exit strategies, as their names suggest, are plans in which the investor intends to remove himself or herself from a real estate deal.
-The decision to implement a sound exit strategy is crucial to success, as the correct approach will result in maximized profits and minimal risks.
+Real estate exit strategies are plans in which the investor intends to remove themselves from a real estate deal.
+The decision to implement a sound exit strategy is crucial to success, as the correct approach will ensure maximized profits and minimal risks.

-While speed of implementation is of the utmost importance when attempting to facilitate a transaction, do not attempt to initiate a deal without evaluating potential exit strategies.
+An exit strategy is important because it not only guides an investor’s decisions throughout a given deal but also dictates how they will maximize profitability.
+While the implementation speed is of the utmost importance when facilitating a transaction, do not attempt to initiate a deal without evaluating potential exit strategies.
 As an investor, it is critical to evaluate each scenario with the end in mind.
 That is, have a specific plan for each house before you purchase it.
-Investors should have a clear understanding of how they intend to profit from every real estate investment before they even meet with a prospective seller.
+Investors should clearly understand how they intend to profit from every real estate investment before they even meet with a prospective seller.

-Familiarizing yourself with each individual real estate exit strategy can save your business thousands of dollars, if not millions over an entire career.
-It is never wise to consciously enter into negotiations with a seller without knowing how you will be exiting from the deal.
+Familiarizing yourself with each real estate exit strategy can save your business thousands of dollars, if not millions, over an entire career.
+It is never wise to negotiate with a seller without knowing how you will be exiting from the deal.
 Not only will blind ambition increase risks, but it will eviscerate any potential chance to negotiate from a position of power.
 Essentially, neglecting to consider an exit strategy reduces potential profits while simultaneously increasing risks.